MosheShahar345/FSWD-project3/README.md

 # FSWD-project3
-# ואבטחת המידע
+# Why using setTimeoput in app
-# loosing packages on return from server to client
+# fajax should be initialized every time the client needs